newambition/WISE-/WISE_backend/README.md

 ## ❤️ The Story Behind WISE: Why This Exists

-I built WISE because I've seen what happens when good people are gradually guided into belief systems they didn't consciously choose.
+I built WISE because I've seen what happens when people are guided into belief systems they didn't consciously choose.

 I've personally experienced the effects of malicious persuasion, without realising it was happening.

-I created what I wished existed when I needed it most.
+**I created what I wished existed when I needed it most**

 I didn't want another tool that simply labels content "good" or "bad."

 Instead, WISE helps you see the strategies behind the message—like having X-ray vision for persuasion techniques.

 Everyone deserves to know when their thinking is being deliberately directed.

 Many people encounter covert manipulation in everyday language — online, in media, or in personal relationships.

 WISE is designed as a clear, accessible tool to help spot those tactics quickly and build awareness.

 WISE isn't about profit margins or user growth.
 It's about helping people think more clearly in a noisy world.

-If it helps even a handful of people feel more confident in their own judgment and less confused by conflicting messages—that's success.
+If it helps even a handful of people feel more confident in their own judgment and less confused by conflicting messages—that's success,

 Because everyone deserves to see how persuasion works before deciding what to believe.